theflyoccultist/grimoire/src/programming/cpp/oop/templates2.md

-# Introduction to Templates in C++ 💀

-Templates are one of C++’s most powerful and frightening features.
-They let you write generic code that can work with multiple data types without duplication.
-But they also have the potential to turn your code into an unreadable mess of cryptic compiler errors if misused.
+# More About Templates : Function & Class Templates

 In these examples, we’ll look at two ways templates are used:
 - Function Templates – Making a single function that works with multiple types.
 - Class Templates – Making a class that can handle multiple data types dynamically.

-// Function templates: subtract()
+## Function templates: subtract()
 ```cpp
 #include <iostream>
 #include <vector>